 Doors Is the main entrance door suitable as part of the evacuation strategy for the building?
-Yes Is security to the property suitable to restrict access to uninvited persons during 'out of hour' times?
+Yes s security to the property suitable to restrict access to uninvited persons during 'out of hour' times?
 Yes Are there a sufficient number of fire exits?
-Yes Are there any defects (glazing, furniture, frames, door) requiring repair or maintenance works?
-No Do any fire exits lead to areas that could put persons at further risk?
-No Do all fire exits have suitable signage?
+Yes are there any defects (glazing, furniture, frames, door) requiring repair or maintenance works?
+No Oo any fire exits lead to areas that could put persons at further risk?
+No Oo all fire exits have suitable signage?
 Yes Are there other concerns identified with the main entrance and fire exit doors?
-No Are there any compartment fire doors installed in this building?
-Yes Is every compartment fire door and frame installed to the correct fire rating standard?
-Yes Does every compartment door freely self close into the frame?
-No Are there any defective compartment fire doors (glazing, furniture, frames, door) requiring repair or maintenance works?
-Yes Are there locations where compartment fire doors should be installed?
-N/A Are there other concerns identified with the compartment fire doors?
+No are there any compartment fire doors installed in this building?
+Yes s every compartment fire door and frame installed to the correct fire rating standard?
+No Does every compartment door freely self close into the frame?
+Yes Are there any defective compartment fire doors (glazing, furniture, frames, door) requiring repair or naintenance works?
+No are there locations where compartment fire doors should be installed?
+No Are there other concerns identified with the compartment fire doors?
 No Are there any flat entrance doors not conforming to FD60s standard?
-Yes Do the inspected FD60s doors have certified markings?
-Yes Are positive action self-closers fitted and to the front face of the doors?
+Yes On the inspected FD60s doors have certified markings?
+N/A Are positive action self-closers fitted and to the front face of the doors?
 No From the sample inspection taken, do the flat entrance doors freely self close into the frame?
-No Are there any defective flat entrance doors (glazing, furniture, frames, door) requiring repair or maintenance works?
-No Are there other concerns identified with the flat entrance doors?
-No
+Yes Are there any defective flat entrance doors (glazing, furniture, frames, door) requiring repair or maintenance works?
+Unable to Confirm Are there other concerns identified with the flat entrance doors?
+Yes

 Fire Hazards Are "No Smoking" signs displayed at each entrance?
 Yes Is a no smoking policy being observed in the communal areas?
 Yes Any there other concerns identified with smoking?
 No Are there suitable locations provided for storage of refuse?
 Yes Is the refuse area appropriately clear and well managed?
 Yes Are vertical refuse chutes fitted to the building?
 Yes Are the hoppers in good condition and fitted with smoke seals?
-No Is there a working pull plate at the base of the chute?
+Yes Is there a working pull plate at the base of the chute?
 Yes Does the refuse system appear to be free of physical defects?
 Yes Are there other concerns identified with refuse?
-No Has fixed electrical wiring been subject to a safety inspection within the past five years?
+Yes Has fixed electrical wiring been subject to a safety inspection within the past five years?
 Unable to Confirm Is there a lightning protection system installed?
 Yes Is there evidence of a valid certification?
 Yes Is the lightning protection free from defects and secured sufficiently?
-Yes Is there a wheelchair or stair lift in the communal area?
+From a visual inspection on the ground floor, the lightning protection appeared to be free from defects and sufficiently secured.
+Is there a wheelchair or stair lift in the communal area?
 No Are there electrical or charged items in the communal area (fridges, tumble dryers, mobility scooters etc)?
 No Any there other concerns identified with ignition sources?
 Yes

 Fire Detection From the sample flats accessed, is early warning fire detection appropriate?
-Yes
+No